top of page

 “Ya know, two of us could bang this out a lot faster.”

-Back in Mission Control, Julie and Marge reconfigured the MRO and sent instructions to probe Grid 36.
-When they received the chlorates data, their AI program recalculated the search coordinates, and Franklin transmitted them to C-2.
-Fifteen minutes later, they watched with renewed optimism as C-2 journeyed to the nearby hot spot and retrieved the sample.
+Julie rushed to the JPL, where over the next hour, she and Marge reconfigured the MRO and sent instructions for the satellite to scan Grid 36.
+When the MRO beamed back the chlorate locations, their AI program recalculated new search coordinates.
+Franklin transmitted them to their rover.
+Fifteen minutes later, Julie watched with renewed optimism as C-2 journeyed to a nearby hot spot and retrieved the sample.

 Franklin leaned back in his chair.
 “Hey, while we’re waiting, fill me in.
 What’s the deal with the chlorates?
 I’m not much of a chem head.”